 For this working example I chose a remnant of variagated sock yarn and started with a length approximately one and a half lengths of my arm.
 I found it is best to avoid very long working lengths which ususally resulted in thread tangles.
 Leaving a tail of at least 20cm, the button is started by bringing up through the central point on the card

-Then starts weaving the framework around the card, beginning by pulling the thread into the snip at the 1 oclock position and around the back of the card and up into the 2 o'clock position.
+Then starts weaving the framework around the card, beginning by pulling the thread into the snip at the 1 oclock position, ready to pass over the top of the template.

-The working thread is then taken diagonally over the template and down into the 7 o'clock snip, round the back and up in the 8 o'clock snip.
+The working thread is then passed diagonally over the template and down into the 7 o'clock snip, round the back and up in the 8 o'clock snip.

 And so this pattern of weaving continues, ove to the 2 o'clock position and round the snip and up through the 3 o'clock snip.